How get rid of Yahoo Search redirect on Mac

 Browser hijackers come in many forms.
-Most are easy to identify because they redirect your browser to a third party search engine that you’ve almost certainly never heard of, and that looks like it’s up to no good.
-The Yahoo redirect virus (which is not a virus at all) is different.
+Most are easy to identify because they redirect your browser to a third-party search engine that you’ve almost certainly never heard of, and that looks like it’s up to no good.
+However, the Yahoo redirect virus (which is not a virus at all) is different.
 It redirects your browser’s homepage to Yahoo, a perfectly legitimate and well-known search engine.
 Read on to find out why and how you can remove this nasty malware.

 What is the Yahoo redirect virus?

 Firstly, it’s not a virus at all.
 It is, though, malware, and you should remove it as soon as you notice it.
 Specifically, it’s a browser hijacker that redirects your browser’s homepage and chosen search engine to Yahoo.
 Why Yahoo?
 Well, probably because the distributors hope that by redirecting to Yahoo rather than a page you’ve never seen, you’ll be less likely to notice and won’t remove the malware immediately.
 However, what you’re seeing isn’t the proper Yahoo search results.
 The page has been injected with numerous adverts that bring money to the person who created the malicious script.
 And it’s probably also stealing data, including your IP address and search queries as well.